fung-money/open-roles/front-end.md

 - Internal knowledge and processes are always written down, so you **never feel lost**
 - We work in a bleeding edge industry, where nobody is truly an expert and we **learn every day**.
 - We are **risk takers**, and believers.
 Mistakes are how we learn.
-- You get half a day every sprint as **free dev time** to experiment and learn on your own
+- You get half a day every sprint as **free dev time** to experiment and learn on your own.

 # :grey_exclamation: What we offer
 - Generous options package, where you grow as the company grows.
 We are looking for missionaries, not mercenaries.
 - 25 holidays per year + official bank holidays.
 Additional unpaid leave is also allowed when you need it.
 - Office in the heart of Amsterdam at [The Next Web](https://thenextweb.com/spaces/locations/city), sharing building space with other tech startups.
 You will have great networking opportunities and events, organised by Google, KPMG &amp; more.
 Work from here, remotely or anything in-between.
-- Friday drinks, regular team lunches, dinners and outings as a close-knit team of co-minded people
+- Friday drinks, regular team lunches, dinners and outings as a close-knit team of co-minded people.
-- Assistance with home office setup
+- Assistance with home office setup.
-- An educational budget for books, conferences and courses
+- An educational budget for books, conferences and courses.
-- A really cool product to work on with cutting edge technology, and freedom for you to express your views and ideas
+- A really cool product to work on with cutting edge technology, and freedom for you to express your views and ideas.
 - Got questions or something you really want?
 Let's talk about it!

 # Wanna chat?